dimenerno/dimenerno.github.io/_posts/2025-01-18-reference-3-en.md

 lang: en
 tags: [Philosophy, Philosophy of Language]
 related:
   - "On Reference — Descriptivism and Causal Theory"
   - "On Reference — Cluster Model and Intentionalism"
   - "On Reference — Definite Descriptions"
 ---

 > This post was machine translated and has not yet been proofread.
 It may contain minor errors or unnatural expressions.
 Proofreading will be done in the near future.

 ## 4. Definite Descriptions

 Unlike names, the primary question raised concerning definite descriptions is whether definite descriptions actually refer.
-Frege held that definite descriptions, like names, possess both sense (the content of the definite description) and reference (the object that uniquely satisfies that content), whilst Russell maintained that definite descriptions do not have referents.
+Frege held that definite descriptions, like names, possess both sense (the content of the definite description) and reference (the object that uniquely satisfies that content), while Russell maintained that definite descriptions do not have referents.

 ### 4.1.
 Russell's Theory of Descriptions